microsoft/azure-pipelines-yaml/design/use-statement.md

 `{toolName}` may contain characters in [A-Za-z0-9], plus `-` and `_`.

 This can be implemented as sugar over the existing syntax, much like the `powershell` and `bash` keywords today.
+You'll be bound to the latest major version of the task.

 To select a particular version, pass a `{versionSpec}` to `version`.
 ```yaml